ibexa/documentation-developer/docs/api/public_php_api.md

 $contentInfo = $contentService->loadContentInfo( $contentId );
 ```

-We use `ContentService::loadContentInfo()` to get the Content we want to update the Section for.
+Use `ContentService::loadContentInfo()` to get the Content you want to update the Section for.

 **assign section to content**